📋 Compliance & Permits Guide

 How long does the permit process take?

-Processing times vary, but plan for several days to weeks.
-Submit complete applications to speed it up.
+Processing varies, but plan for several days to weeks.
+Submit early and use pros who know the ropes.

 Are there different rules for commercial roofing?